Large Language Models Synergize with Automated Machine Learning: Method Details

 Besides the requirements for external connectivity, internal connectivity demands additional tests for each specific task.
 Therefore, the LLM in Algorithm~\ref{alg:2} first generates a plan specifying the suitable form and content of the input and output data for the task.
 The specified form of the input and output data should be a subset of the form in the progenitor testing protocols.
 The progenitor testing protocols also ensure that the synthetic data meet the form specification in the plan.

 In our experiments, we utilize the Python libraries Pytorch, PyTorch Lightning, and Transformers for deep learning tasks and Scikit-learn, XGBoost, CatBoost, and LightGBM for tasks involving tabular data.
-For deep learning, the specifications in the plan include (1) the count of tensor types for each of input and output in the ML task.
-(2) the dimensionality of each tensor type.
+For deep learning, the specifications in the plan include (1) the tensor types for each tensor.
+(2) the dimensionality of each tensor.
 (3) the meaning of each dimension.
 (4) the size of each dimension.
 (5) isomorphic dimensions: dimensions that should share the same size over different settings of the data preparation process and modeling configuration.
 (6) suitable ranges of the size for each dimension.
 For tabular data tasks, the specifications are limited to the dimensionality of arrays for each of input and output in the ML task.